 Face masks and disinformation

 An interesting observation.
 Foreign media has frequently been “shocked” and “appalled” how Croats don’t wear face masks at all while outside.
-I have seen literally one person walking with a face mask during my 5-day stay in Istria’s Porec (avoid it!) last summer.
+I have seen literally one person walking with a face mask during my 5-day stay in Istria’s Porec town (avoid it!) last summer.
 It was an older gentleman, and he took it off as soon as he sat down in a restaurant.

 Yes, our sea got polluted too many times last year.
 Yes, Croats do not wear face masks unless mandatory.
 You should not trust our corrupt and lying government and institutions and their official number of COVID-19 infections.